 |snow / ice||wireless / radio communication towers|

-Each team may submit a maximum of 4 prioritized runs.
+Each team may submit a maximum of 4 prioritized runs per training type.
 The submission formats are described below.

 Please note: Only submissions which are valid when checked against the supplied DTDs will be accepted.
 You must check your submission before submitting it.
 NIST reserves the right to reject any submission which does not parse correctly against the provided DTD(s).
 Various checkers exist, e.g., Xerces-J: java sax.Counter -v YourSubmision.xml.